Learning Dense UV Completion for Human Mesh Recovery: Related Work

 Model-based methods~\cite{hmr,spec,pare,pymaf,romp,bev,hybrik,tuch,shapy} leverage a deep neural network to regress the parameters of the human model.
 HMR~\cite{hmr} first utilizes CNN to extract the global features and then regresses the SMPL parameters.
 SPIN~\cite{spin} combines the learning-based method (HMR) with the optimization-based method (SMPLify), which leads to accurate image-model alignment.
 CLIFF~\cite{cliff} proposes a new camera system to solve the inaccuracy of global rotations under the cropped image.
 With a corrected camera system, it outperforms prior arts on a significant margin even with a simple HMR-liked structure.

-Model-free methods~\cite{graphcmr,i2l,pose2mesh,decomr,metro,meshgraphormer, fastmetro, tore} leverage a deep neural network to directly estimate the 3D coordinate of the human mesh.
+Leverage the efficiency of 3D mesh reconstruction tasks~\cite{c-axis, global, rfeps,topdown, close}, model-free methods~\cite{graphcmr,i2l,pose2mesh,decomr,metro,meshgraphormer, fastmetro, tore} leverage a deep neural network to directly estimate the 3D coordinate of the human mesh.
 GraphCMR~\cite{graphcmr} is a milestone work, and it uses CNN to extract features from the input image at first and then uses GraphCNN~\cite{kipf2016semi} to estimate the 3D coordinates of the human mesh directly.
 Although GraphCNN considers local interactions among neighbor vertices, like HMR, GraphCMR only uses global features extracted from the image to recover the human mesh.
 Although the accuracy of unoccluded, single-person benchmarks have been increasing, these methods cannot generalize well to occlusion scenarios.